questionlp/api.wwdt.me_v2/INSTALLING.md

 to Gunicorn.
 NGINX can also be set up to cache responses and provide additional access controls that may not be feasible with Gunicorn.

-The following NGINX configuration snippet provides a starting point for serving up the application.
+Add the following NGINX configuration snippet either to your base `nginx.conf` or to a virtual site configuration file.
+The configuration settings provides a starting point for serving up the application.

 ```nginx
 upstream gunicorn-wwdtmapi {